marcomeru/Mars2020_ZCAM/database_creation/readme.md

 or in combination with a specific path:

 ```
-result = make_ct_database(RC_FP = "/PATH/", SOLS = [100:150])
+result = make_ct_database(RC_FP = "/folder1/folder2/", SOLS = [100:150])
 ```

-The routine will create the structure (in the examples above, it's called <i>result</i>) and print on screen the number of RC files found, a list of files from sols that were not found, and a confirmation message if everything went without errors.<br>
+In any of the cases shown above, the routine will create the structure (in the examples above, it's called <code>result</code>) and print on screen the number of RC files found, a list of files from sols that were not found, and a confirmation message if everything went without errors.<br>
 Eventually, the structure can be handled as a normal IDL structure, and/or be saved as a SAVE file:

 ```